samuelogboye/bank-app/README.md

 Remember to modify the interest_rate variable inside the BankAccount class if you want to change the interest rate applied to the balance.

 Author
-This BankAccount class was created by [Your Name].
-If you have any questions or feedback, feel free to contact me at [your@email.com].
+This project is an opensource project, feel free to contribute

 Enjoy managing your virtual bank account!